MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/wcrtomb.md

 The **wcrtomb** function differs from [wctomb, _wctomb_l](wctomb-wctomb-l.md) by its restartability.
 The conversion state is stored in *mbstate* for subsequent calls to the same or other restartable functions.
 Results are undefined when mixing the use of restartable and nonrestartable functions.
 For example, an application would use **wcsrlen** rather than **wcsnlen**, if a subsequent call to **wcsrtombs** were used instead of **wcstombs**.

 In C++, this function has a template overload that invokes the newer, secure counterparts of this function.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).